berkeley-scf/berkeley-scf.github.io/servers/cluster/submitting.md

 you will need to wait until resources become available on that node before your interactive session will start.

-Finally, you can request multiple cores using -c, as with batch jobs.
-As with batch jobs, you can change OMP_NUM_THREADS from its default of one, provided you make sure that that the total number of cores used (number of processes your code starts multiplied by threads per process) does not exceed the number of cores you request.
+Finally, you can request multiple cores using `-c`, as with batch jobs.
+As with batch jobs, you can change `OMP_NUM_THREADS` from its default of one, provided you make sure that that the total number of cores used (number of processes your code starts multiplied by threads per process) does not exceed the number of cores you request.